 Tim has served in a variety of roles at the University of Huddersfield, including a secondment as Head of University Centre Barnsley during 2005-6 and time as Dean of the School of Music, Humanities and Media.
 He was appointed Pro Vice-chancellor (Teaching and Learning) in October 2008 and then became Deputy Vice-Chancellor in September 2015.
 In these senior roles he has been associated with the University’s achievement of the title of Times Higher Education University of the Year and, more recently, Gold status under the UK Government’s Teaching Excellence Framework and as the first winners of the Global Teaching Excellence Award, ahead of excellent institutions from across the five continents.

 Tim works on the late medieval and early modern political and social history of the British Isles, spanning the period c.
 1400-1650.
 He specialises in the non-English territories of the crown.
 His early work on Cheshire explored the palatinate’s history during the period between Richard II’s reign and the early seventeenth century.
 More recently, he has published on Wales, the Isle of Man, Durham, the Channel Islands, and the north of England, and on the ways medieval history, especially the history of the ‘Wars of the Roses’, was written and re-written in the late medieval and early modern periods.
-His 2021 article on the background to Thomas More’s ‘History of King Richard the Third’ has attracted particular attention recently and was featured in an episode of Lucy Worsley Investigates, on the ‘Princes in the Tower’, in 2022.
+His 2021 More on a Murder: The Deaths of the ‘Princes in the Tower’, and Historiographical Implications for the Regimes of Henry VII and Henry VIII has attracted particular attention recently and was featured in an episode of Lucy Worsley Investigates, on the ‘Princes in the Tower’, in 2022.

 In 1997 Tim was awarded the Royal Historical Society’s David Berry Prize (for a piece on Scotland and the Isle of Man); in 1999 he was proxime accessit for the Society’s Alexander Prize (this time for a piece on the palatinate of Durham).
 He was the first scholar based in a new University to win one of the Society’s prizes, and only the second more generally to be recognised in two.